 Where to Get Tickets

-Bohemia Ticket International.
-One of Prague’s biggest booking agency, this is place to go for classical music, normal theatre and Black Light Theatre tickets.
+One of Prague’s biggest booking agencies is the place to go for classical music, normal theatre and Black Light Theatre tickets.
 Na Příkopě 16, Nové Město. www.bohemiaticket.cz

 This company is the exclusive ticket seller for events at O2 Arena – home to many major concerts and sporting events.
 You can purchase tickets online or at street newspaper stands/betting shops around town.
-The O2 Arena box office is only open on the day of the event, purchasing your tickets there is not recommended.
+The O2 Arena box office is only open on the day of the event; purchasing your tickets there is not recommended.
 Ocelářská 10 (O2 Arena), Vysočansky. www.sazkaticket.cz